 - Microwave chocolate bar a few seconds to melt it.

-- Stir in milk and Kahlua.
+- Stir in milk or heavy cream and Kahlua.